 What causes round ligament pain?

-As the ligaments stretch, they go from being short and round to long and tight — and this extra pressure can cause them to strain and become tense, causing pain and discomfort.
+As the ligaments stretch thanks to your growing uterus, they go from being short and round to long and tight — and this extra pressure can cause them to strain and become tense, causing pain and discomfort.
+The first time you feel round ligament pain, it can be disconcerting.
+However, it is generally nothing to worry about and 10-30% of women will experience it at some point in their pregnancy.

 Round ligaments move and contract with your body, but when they are stretched and taut during pregnancy, sudden or overextended movements can cause them to contract too quickly, which causes sharp pain or dull aches.
 It can also be caused by irritation to the nearby nerve endings.